-“There’s no strong data or evidence that coconut oil is better or worse for you than any other source of saturated fat,” said Dariush Mozaffarian, dean of the Friedman School of Nutrition Science and Policy at Tufts University, in a 2014 interview with Today’s Dietitian.
+“There’s no strong data or evidence that coconut oil is better or worse for you than any other source of saturated fat,” said Dariush Mozaffarian, dean of the Friedman School of Nutrition Science and Policy at Tufts University.
 But this doesn’t mean you shouldn’t eat it, especially if you enjoy the flavor.

 Choosing the Healthiest Coconut Oil — Be Sure to Look for Unrefined

 If you want to incorporate coconut oil into your diet, choose an unrefined variety, suggests Jennifer Cassetta, a clinical nutritionist in Los Angeles.
 “Unrefined coconut oil is best if you want the fullest flavor of coconut and in its purest form,” says Cassetta.
 Refined coconut oil goes through a bleaching process, making it less pure, although it has a higher smoke point, making it safer for sauteing or baking at higher temperatures.
 Unrefined coconut oil also contains more phytonutrients — natural plant chemicals that promote overall wellness.